pakdos89-ui/Cancer-Pain-Management-E-Module/README.md

 Sedation assessment is a good early clinical indicator of opioid-induced respiratory depression

-If severe respiratory depression with respiratory rate of < 8x/ minute occurs, low doses of naloxone at 40 mcg (0.04 mg) can be used and titrated every 1 - 3 minutes against the patient’s respiratory rate.
+If **severe respiratory depression with respiratory rate of < 8x/ minute occurs**, low doses of naloxone at 40 mcg (0.04 mg) can be used and titrated every 1 - 3 minutes against the patient’s respiratory rate.

-Large bolus doses of naloxone should not be given as it reverses the analgesic effects and causes major physical withdrawal syndromes, leading to breakthrough pain
+**Large bolus doses of naloxone should not be given as it reverses the analgesic effects and causes major physical withdrawal syndromes, leading to breakthrough pain.**

-**## Opioids Tolerance and Addiction**
+## OPIOID TOLERANCE AND ADDICTION

 <ins>### Opioid Tolerance<ins>
 Opioid tolerance refers to reduced effectiveness after long-term use, requiring higher doses for the same effect.
 This should not deter appropriate opioid therapy for cancer pain.